meganbontrager/meganbontrager.github.io/04_join.md

 3. What research directions do you find interesting and what types of projects appeal to you?
 Why do you want to pursue that work in my lab?
 4. What skills would you like to learn during your graduate work?

 You can find information about applying [here](https://eeb.utoronto.ca/education/graduate/graduate-admissions/).
 Note that applications for the MSc program are only open to domestic students, while the PhD program is open to both domestic and international students.
-I strongly encourage all applicants to apply for fellowships for which they are eligible, including the NSERC CGS-M (domestic students)
+I strongly encourage all applicants to apply for fellowships for which they are eligible, including the NSERC CGS-M (domestic students).

 While not specific to U of T and not mandatory reading for prospective students, here are a few resources for applying to grad school in ecology and evolution that may be helpful as you prepare for and navigate the process: